“Mint is a lover, of steadfast heart

 SEASONS: Mint is a perennial plant.
 It is extremely hardy and can grow easily in tropical and temperate zones.
 It can be sown and grown in Mumbai all year round.

 PROPAGATING: This plant is very easily propagated from seed or cuttings.
-It is easy to propagate through seed, and difficult to fail through the latter method!
+It is easy to propagate through seed, and extremely difficult to fail with cuttings!

 GERMINATING: Mint seeds are best germinated in germination dishes/seeding baskets prepared with a mixture of compost and peat moss.
 Seeds can be shown in shallow, 1/4 inch deep holes or scattered on the surface with a sprinkling of soil above.
 Place in semi-shade and spray water evenly.
 Spray your sown seeds daily until seedlings emerge in 5-7 days